-I stumbled on this recipe by mistake and it’s become one of our family’s favorites!
+I stumbled on this recipe by mistake, and it’s become one of our family’s favorites!
+Easy Chicken Enchilada Casserole!

-I use cheddar cheese most of the time since we almost always have a big bag of it shredded in our freezer.
+I usually use cheddar cheese since we almost always have a big bag of it shredded in our freezer.
 Sometimes I’ll splurge and get a Mexican cheese blend, but it really is yummy with just cheddar.

 Here’s the recipe: